-In the various stages of her training for the past 29 years, Michele's Aikido has been influenced and supported by many teachers: Tom Elliott, Mary Tesoro Sensei (Aikido of San Luis Obispo), Danielle Smith Sensei, Dennis Evans Sensei, Michael Smith Sensei (Aikido of Monterey), Cindy Hayashi Sensei (Aikido West), and Hiroshi Ikeda Shihan (Boulder Aikikai).
+In the various stages of her training for the past 30+ years, Michele's Aikido has been influenced and supported by many teachers: Tom Elliott, Mary Tesoro Sensei (Aikido of San Luis Obispo), Danielle Smith Sensei, Dennis Evans Sensei, Michael Smith Sensei (Aikido of Monterey), Cindy Hayashi Sensei (Aikido West), and Hiroshi Ikeda Shihan (Boulder Aikikai).
 Michele's interest in Aikido emerged while studying full contact, adrenaline-state, self defense training referred to as "Model Mugging" where she taught classes for over 10 years.
-For the last several years, Michele has been practicing Krav Maga, Kickboxing as an extension of her interest in self defense and protective use of force.
+For the last several years, Michele has been practicing Krav Maga (black belt), Kickboxing, and Jiu Jitsu as an extension of her interest in self defense and protective use of force.

-In reference to questions and concerns about human aggression and self defense, Michele likes to paraphrase Dan Millman's words: "Unless someone has the power to truly say no, they never truly have the power to say yes."
+As a professional who specializes in trauma recovery for building resilience, Michele offers private and small group classes in trauma-informed self-defense customized to the needs of the student or group. .
 Since 2009, Michele has provided Aikido training to at-risk youth and has presented to local agencies on the use of Aikido principles for effective interpersonal skills and conflict resolution in the workplace.

 Larry Bardach started his aikido training under Greg Brodsky Sensei in 1975; since then he has studied under many renowned teachers.
 His training was solidified from 1981 - 1982 when, as a student living under the tutelage of Morihiro Saito Sensei in Iwama, Japan, he received the rank of shodan, and subsequently nidan.
 Under Saito Sensei, he received extensive training in Aiki-Ken and Aiki-Jo.
 Over the years, he returned to Iwama to train under Morihiro Saito Shihan.
 Bardach Sensei also trained under Yoshimitsu Yamada Shihan in New York City for five years.
 Thereafter he continued training with several Shihan instructors in the California Bay area.
 Bardach Sensei trained under Louis Jumonville Sensei and was promoted to Godan under Pat Hendricks Shihan.
 Currently, he is under Michael Friedl Shihan, 7th dan.